eurostat/eubd2025_docs/CF.md

 The service is available in a browser under the `<external/public IP:8000>` retrieved under step 5 above.
 The username is `eouser` and password what is defined under step 6 above.

 :::{Note}
-In case after the first lunch the user receive the error that the repository read only, the user should first click on the highlighted left file browser panel first and then the read-only protection disappears.
+In case after the first lunch the user receive the error that the repository is read only, the user should first click on the highlighted left file browser panel first and then the read-only protection disappears.
   ![Jupyter read only error](img/jupyter-error-highlighted.png)
 :::